 The Roman Amphitheatre at Chester is the largest of its kind in Britain and until today continues to undergo extensive excavation and archaeological digs.
 Visitors today can see almost half of the original structure including the entrance on the eastern and northern sides.
 In Roman times, up to 7,000 spectators would have lined the rows of seating to watch the entertainment of the day.

-The Grosvenor Museum houses an impressive display of Roman antiquities including Roman tombstones.
+The Grosvenor Museum houses a display of Roman antiquities including Roman tombstones.
 It also presents exhibitions about life in Chester including in the museum’s Period House, which displays home life from the 17th to early 20th Century.
 Rooms include the Victorian kitchen, a Georgian drawing room, a nursery and a fully fitted Edwardian bathroom.

 Situated about 1.5 miles from the city centre, Chester Zoo attracts over 1.6 million people a year who come to discover over 20,000 animals in 125 acres of zoological gardens.
 Considered as one of the top zoos in the world it is renowned for its conservation projects and amazing animal exhibits including the Realm of the Red Ape, Tsavo Black Rhino reserve, the impressive Asian elephant house and Fruit Bat Forest.
+It’s easy to stay in a hotel in Chester and visit the nearby zoo with a direct bus running to and from the city centre.

 how to get to chester: